What is the Exchange Packet?

 UK members of the RPG may join the Packet as Circulation Members simply by sending a request to the Packet Secretary and declaring their own areas of interest (see above list).
 If you become a circulation member the Packet Secretary will then assign you to one or more circulation lists, according to your declared area(s) of interest.
 A circulation list will typically contain between 8 and 15 circulation members.

-If you did make any purchases, you must also complete a Purchase Slip, giving the relevant details.
-You then make out a cheque to The Railway Philatelic Group for the total of your purchases (plus a 20p Insurance Fee) and send the slip and cheque to the Packet Secretary.
+As soon as you have forwarded the Packet you must complete a Purchase Slip, giving the relevant details.
+You then make out a cheque to The Railway Philatelic Group for the total of your purchases and send the Cheque, Purchase Slip, and Certificate of Posting (or hand written receipt) to the Packet Secretary.